trychlos/pwix-accounts-manager/README.md

      */
 ```

-- `serverAllExtend`

-    A server-side function which comes to extend the content of the dataset published for the whiole list.

-    The function get the current entity item as its unique argument and returns a Promise when finished with its job.

-    Defaults to `null`.

 - `serverTabularExtend`

     A server-side function which comes to extend the content of the dataset published for the tabular display.